 Tracking Symptoms of Heart Failure

-If you have heart failure (HF), becoming aware of even small changes in your body can help you manage your condition.
+If you have heart failure, being aware of even small changes in your body can help you manage your condition.
 Here are common symptoms of heart failure:

 Fluid retention.
-You may notice swelling in the lower half of your body, especially the feet and ankles.
+You may notice swelling in the lower half of your body, especially the legs, feet, and ankles.
 Sometimes your shoes may not fit.
 This can lead to sudden weight gain.

 Weight gain.
-Weigh yourself every morning after waking and urinating.
+Weigh yourself every morning after waking and urinating but before eating or drinking.
+Weigh yourself without clothing or with the same amount of clothing.
 Tell your healthcare provider if you suddenly gain 2 or more pounds in 1 day, or more than 5 pounds in 1 week, or whatever weight gain you were told to report by your healthcare provider.

 Belly (abdominal) swelling or stomach pain.
 You may notice your pants fit tight or that you have to adjust the fit of your belt.

 Shortness of breath or coughing.
 Your heart can't pump as well as it should, so fluid can back up into your lungs.
-You may be breathless, which can cause you to wake up at night.
-You may also feel short of breath doing tasks that you previously had no problems with.
+You may be breathless, which can cause you to wake up at night or cause shortness of breath when lying flat on your back.
+You may also feel short of breath doing tasks that you had no problems with before.
 These might be checking the mail or walking up one flight of stairs.
 If you develop a cough, what you cough up may be foamy or frothy.
 Let your healthcare provider know if this happens.

 Trouble sleeping.
 If you find yourself needing to use more pillows, or sleep in a chair rather than a bed to avoid trouble breathing, let your healthcare provider know right away.